 Nēpia missed the 1928 tour to South Africa when he and other Māori were excluded from the first racially selected All Black team.
 The South African team first visited New Zealand in 1921, and when it played New Zealand Maoris in Napier, the crowd’s response led a South African reporter to write that he could not understand why a white man would cheer for a Māori team.
 The Hawke’s Bay Rugby Union responded that the writer ‘does not know or understand how highly the Maori race is regarded by his fellow Pakeha citizens’.3 Despite this high regard, the New Zealand Rugby Football Union excluded Māori from teams touring South Africa until 1970.

-The haka, the feature of New Zealand rugby best known internationally, was first performed by the touring Natives team in Surrey, England in 1889.
-It was only performed before overseas games until 1975, when Scotland was greeted with a haka in Auckland.
+The haka, the feature of New Zealand rugby best known internationally, was first performed by the touring Natives team in Surrey, England in 1888.
+It was only performed overseas until 1975, when Scotland was greeted with a haka in Auckland.
 During the 1985 All Black tour of Argentina, team members Hika Reid and Buck Shelford made sure that, for the first time, the whole team knew the words and the correct actions.
 In 2005 the All Blacks introduced a new haka, ‘Kapa o Pango’, before a match against South Africa in Dunedin.

 As the 20th century began New Zealand was, in effect, two separate countries.
 The non-Māori population lived mainly in cities and towns and received the great bulk of national and local government services.
 Māori New Zealand was almost entirely rural and, until the late 1930s, received lower welfare payments than non-Māori.
 Because Europeans in the main centres seldom came into contact with Māori, there was little friction between the two peoples.